 Risk is a hazard, loss, danger, and any unforeseen adverse event that causes harm to humans, properties, equipment, and even animals.
-It is also an unplanned event that occurs, which causes significant economic consequences that translates to loss.
+It is also an unplanned event that occurs, which causes significant economic consequences that translate to loss.
 In any financial institution or activity, the higher the profit, the more the chances of risk.
 Therefore, whenever there is a significant profit, there is a risk, which increases the importance of insurance.

 The purchase of insurance policies is an example of risk management.
 The insurance policies are used to minimize the effect of risk as much as possible.
 However, to properly manage risk, it is crucial to understand the risks before appropriate insurance measures can be taken.

 It is essential to analyze your risks and take measures to reduce the chances of occurrence of risks before deciding the insurance you’d like to purchase.
 Also, in the event of a risk, it is crucial to take appropriate steps to prevent a considerable impact on your life.

 There are six types of risks, which are:

 Pure risk is the type of risk that has a familiar outcome, which is a loss.
 Whenever this type of risk occurs, the outcome is always negative or always leads to loss.
 An example of pure risk is a fire outbreak in a household or any natural disaster.
 It also covers unpredictable events, like terrorist activities, theft, etc., whose ultimate outcome is loss.
 Humans do not have any control over such risks and never lead to any financial gain.

 Another example is a car getting into an accident.
 In most cases, all pure risks are eligible for insurance cover.
 One characteristic of pure risks is that they are measurable, therefore, insurable.

 Pure risks are of three types – Personal, Property, and Liability.